Preliminary Inventory of the George William Hughes Britt Papers, 1942-1953, bulk 1942-1944

 - English.

-A majority of collections are stored off site and must be requested at least 24 business hours in advance for retrieval.
+A majority of collections are stored off site and must be requested at least 2 full business days in advance for retrieval.
 Contact Rubenstein Library staff before visiting.
 Read More »

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.